 3. Consider the tax incentives and benefits available to you

-We consider the following tax incentives to be the most attractive for business people investing in Peru:
+Company formation in Peru is attractive thanks to its tax incentives and other economic benefits.
+We consider the following incentives to be the most attractive for executives investing in Peru:

 - Law of the Amazon: if your products are produced and sold in the Amazonian zone of Peru, they are exempted from VAT (IGV).